 Now that you understand the average costs of health insurance and how to qualify for a subsidy, the question you may have is: What is going to make the price of my health insurance go up or down?

 Factors that will impact your cost of health insurance may include:

 - Whether you qualify for a subsidy or not

 - Your age

 - How many people are covered by the plan (individual vs. family coverage)

-- What out-of-pocket costs your health insurance plan will require, and if there is a maximum
+- What out-of-pocket costs your health insurance plan will require, and whether there is a maximum

-- If you have coverage available from your domestic partner or spouse’s employer
+- Whether you have coverage available from your domestic partner's or spouse’s employer

 Which ACA Health Insurance Plan Costs the Least?